mpikoul/mpikoul.github.io/README.md

 ## Installation
 Download this [file](https://github.com/mpikoul/mpikoul.github.io/blob/main/DOScord/Code/DOScord.theme.css).
 Assuming you have Better Discord installed, navigate to Discord Settings -> Themes, and click the "Open Theme Folder" button.
 Now, drag and drop the downloaded CSS file into the folder that opens up in your file navigator.
 Then, go back to Discord and toggle the theme so it gets activated!

-If you need help contact me or join the Better Discord server for help.
+If you need help contact me using the info below or join the Better Discord server for help.

 ## Technical Info
 The font is IBM EGA 9x14 in .woff format.
 The code block font is IBM MGA.
 All the SVG changes are edited paths.